dourbit/blesstheos/README.md

 add_to_PATH $ANDROID_HOME/tools
 ```

-This approach covers both login and non-login shells -- so far just `bash`.
-Change `.dots` to wherever `dots` is cloned.
-It has to be relative to `$HOME`,
-though in the future perhaps absolute paths could be supported...

-It's may be possible to put it in your `.profile`.
 The bash-specific stuff should be contained in `use/bash.sh`.
-Though I have not tried using all of this with other shells...
+Though I have not tried using any of this with other shells.

+Try `.profile` instead?

 ## License